MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 ```
 This is now complete:
+* mozilla-central is merged to mozilla-beta, new version is XX.Y
 * mozilla-central has been tagged and version bumped
 * mozilla-esr has been version bumped
 * newly triggered nightlies will pick the version change on cron-based schedule